manjulaRathnayaka/lk.cloud.meetup.k8s/k8s/README.md

-# lk.cloud.meetup.k8s*

-This section contains example commands to work with k8s.
+This section contains example commands to work with k8s to demonstrate k8s rolling update feature.

 To get details of the default k8s cluster,
 ```bash